Bottom-up Policy Optimization: Your Language Model Policy Secretly Contains Internal Policies: Abstract

 \section{Abstract}

-Existing reinforcement learning (RL) approaches treat large language models (LLMs) as a single unified policy, overlooking their internal mechanisms.
-Understanding how policy evolves across layers and modules is therefore crucial for enabling more targeted optimization and raveling out complex reasoning mechanisms.
-In this paper, we decompose the language model policy by leveraging the intrinsic split of the Transformer residual stream and the equivalence between the composition of hidden states with the unembedding matrix and the resulting samplable policy.
-This decomposition reveals \textbf{Internal Layer Policies}, corresponding to contributions from individual layers, and \textbf{Internal Modular Policies}, which align with the self-attention and feed-forward network (FFN) components within each layer.
-By analyzing the entropy of internal policy, we find that: (a) Early layers keep high entropy for exploration, top layers converge to near-zero entropy for refinement, with convergence patterns varying across model series. (b) LLama’s prediction space rapidly converges in the final layer, whereas Qwen-series models, especially Qwen3, exhibit a more human-like, progressively structured reasoning pattern.
-Motivated by these findings, we propose \textit{\textbf{Bottom-up Policy Optimization (BuPO)}}, a novel RL paradigm that directly optimizes the internal layer policy during early training.
-By aligning training objective at lower layer, BuPO reconstructs foundational reasoning capabilities and achieves superior performance.
-Extensive experiments on complex reasoning benchmarks demonstrates the effectiveness of our method.
+Existing reinforcement learning (RL) approaches treat large language models (LLMs) as a unified policy, overlooking their internal mechanisms.
+In this paper, we decompose the LLM-based policy into \textbf{Internal Layer Policies} and \textbf{Internal Modular Policies} via the Transformer's residual stream.
+Our entropy analysis of internal policy reveals distinct patterns: (1) universally, internal policies evolve from high-entropy exploration in early layers to deterministic refinement in the top layers; and (2) Qwen exhibits an explicit progressive reasoning structure, contrasting with the abrupt convergence in Llama.
+Furthermore, we discover that optimizing internal layers induces feature refinement, forcing lower layers to capture high-level reasoning representations early.
+Motivated by these findings, we propose \textit{\textbf{Bottom-up Policy Optimization (BuPO)}}, a novel RL paradigm that reconstructs the LLM's reasoning foundation from the bottom up by optimizing internal layers in early stages.
+Extensive experiments on complex reasoning benchmarks demonstrate the effectiveness of BuPO.
+Our code is available \href{https://github.com/Trae1ounG/BuPO}{here}.